SecurityBrewery/catalyst-docs/docs/catalyst/engineer/reaction/action/python.md

 The Python action provides a temporary `CATALYST_TOKEN` environment variable that can be used to authenticate with the Catalyst API.
-I can be used in combination with the [PocketBase Python SDK](https://github.com/vaphes/pocketbase) to interact with the Catalyst API
+It can be used in combination with the [PocketBase Python SDK](https://github.com/vaphes/pocketbase) to interact with the Catalyst API

 ```python